-The Wuppertal Institut for Climate, Environment and Energy (Wuppertal Institut) takes the protection of your personal data very seriously.
+The Wuppertal Institute for Climate, Environment and Energy (Wuppertal Institute) takes the protection of your personal data very seriously.
 When we process the personal data that is collected during your visits to our web site, we always observe the rules laid down in the applicable data protection laws.
 Your data will not be publicly disclosed by us, nor transferred to any third parties without your consent.

 In the following sections, we explain what types of data we record when you visit our web site (at the domain wupperinst.org), and how they are used precisely.

 When you visit our web site, our web server makes a temporary record of each access and stores it in a log file.
 The following data is recorded, and stored until an automatic deletion date:

 The purpose of recording this data is to allow use of the web site (connection setup), for system security, for technical administration of the network infrastructure and in order to optimise our Internet service.

 The data cannot be associated with certain persons by us.
 We do not merge this data with other data sources.
 Moreover, the data is deleted after the statistical interpretation.

 The same applies for the web analytics service Google Analytics, which is employed by us (www.google.com/analytics/).

 Apart from the special cases cited above, we do not process personal data without first obtaining your explicit consent to do so.